aksiksi/python-workshop-2014/outline.md

 ## Functions

 Due to the dynamic typing system, functions do not need a return type or types for their argument(s).
 This makes writing functions much easier, since you do not have to worry about types.
-This can be bad in some cases, but we'll leave that for another time.
+Unfortunately, that's not always a good thing, but we'll leave that for another time.

 ```python
 # Print something